 The journalist, Chris Hedges, used the phrase ‘Inverted Totalitarianism’ to describe the current state of rampant corporatism that has aggregated wealth – largely unchecked (not least by the media) – into a handful of oligarchs, which is having a detrimental effect on just about everything from freedom and democracy to the environment, health and the arts.
 Personally, I find cities to be quite judgemental and authoritarian places; everywhere you go you’re constantly reminded you’re not tall/beautiful/successful/rich/muscular/sexy/smart/cool enough (delete as appropriate).
 However, if you keep consuming the right shit you’ll reach the ‘Promised Land,’ which of course you never do because the whole point is not to attain any kind of inner harmony or well-being, the point is to continue obediently consuming and conforming.
 Everywhere authority speaks through its signs: ‘No Entry,’ ‘No Stopping,’ ‘No Skateboarding,’ ‘No Cycling,’ ‘No Running,’ ‘No Smoking,’ ‘No Drinking,’ … No!
 No!
 No!
 No!
 No!
 Penalties for this, penalties for that.
 One rule for the haves and another for the have-nots.
 In contrast, nature doesn’t judge or try to control.
 Nature asks nothing of you, it doesn’t try to mould you in its image; it’s a place where you can go and simply be.
 Unlike the city, nature offers a place where you can feel truly free.
 Considering this, I would describe myself as a politically homeless Taoist-Anarchist: the spiritless, ‘End of History’ scenario regarding our absolute conformity towards embracing the continual acquisition of novelties produced by an insufferably banal, ecocidal, anti-human consumer culture remains an on-going source of despair.
 I ideate a pre-modern society without ‘leaders’ promoting self-interested materialism, and which seeks to use its technological advances as a means to live in greater harmony with the natural environment as much as each other (instead of facilitating endless wars and a culture of greed).
 I despise present-day authoritarianism in all its forms (be it from the left or right), and believe strongly in William Blake’s view that once the energy of imagination is used effectively to realise the connection between man and nature, the individual gains freedom from the restrictive bonds of unimaginative thought.

 All of the above, coupled with my love of underground dance music, helped coin the term ‘dub spectrum.’
-Since launching the website, I have held several exhibitions in the UK and abroad, undertook various projects and collaborations, sold a few works here and there, written a number of poems (some of which got published in various indie zines while in London) and short films, as well as written two books: a novel and a long-form poem, extracts available on my website here and here for anyone who might be interested.
-I have since published both books as part of the DS project.
+Since launching the website, I have held several exhibitions in the UK and abroad, undertook various projects and collaborations, sold a few works here and there, written a number of poems (some of which got published in various indie zines while in London), haikus and short films, as well as written two books: a novel and a long-form poem, extracts available on my website here and here for anyone who might be interested.
+I have since published both books as part of The ds Project.
 If you enjoy the samples then Adrift in Amnesia is available in Kindle and paperback editions here, and The Cycle Diaries can be purchased in paperback edition here.
 Adrift in Amnesia draws extensively from personal and professional experiences of mental health; many of the book’s characters, events and locations are based on real-life.
 The Cycle Diaries is a somewhat experimental poem born from an overwhelming sense of despair curiously transformed each time I went mountain biking through Dartmoor’s breath-taking landscape.

 More recently, I have become increasingly interested in the folk tradition and coastal landscapes of Cornwall after moving there in 2020 to study to be a Personal Trainer while working a mixture of jobs in cafes, pubs, a psychiatric ward and a homeless charity.
 I completed the course last summer despite fracturing my ankle in May (further details of that here), which was shortly followed by the death of my grandfather.
 On my fourth attempt, I passed my driving test in Camborne and have headed back east to Devon to start work as an Activities Coordinator for a mental health charity.
 I have also begun working on a new novel (currently aimed at younger readers) inspired largely by Homer’s Odyssey and fairy tales of the Brothers Grimm.
 It’s in the very early stages but I may post some extracts in due course as it develops.